Weezey/dabedpost/README.md

 - 74.110.152.146

 Machines within the network can only be accessed by SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Only my personal machine@74.110.152.146 can access the ELK stack

 A summary of the access policies in place can be found in the table below.